remip48/AISanalyze/README.md

         any value derived from the vessel speed.
 You can take a look to the default expression used for this threshold in **AIScorrect_speed** to see an example.

+## How to Cite

+Pigeault R., Ruser A., Ramírez-Martínez N.C., Geelhoed S.C.V., Haelters J., Nachtsheim D.A., Schaffeld T., Sveegaard S., Siebert U., Gilles A.
+(2024).
+Maritime traffic alters distribution of the harbour porpoise in the North Sea. *Marine Pollution Bulletin.* 208: 116925.